ainefernandez/F1Strategy/README.md

 ## 🧠 Debrief

 This thesis set out to design a race strategy model to help Formula 1 teams make smarter decisions and find the optimal strategy for each Grand Prix.
-Using data from F1’s official API, I began by exploring key factors that influence race strategy — think tire wear, pit stop times, race incidents — and built models around them.
+Using data from F1’s official API, I began by exploring key factors that influence race strategy — think tyre wear, pit stop times, race incidents — and built models around them.

 ### 🛠️ Building the Model